+The study area is located in the northern portion of the Houston metropolitan area along I-45, approximately 27 miles north of the City of Houston.
 The Township is one of two designated recipients for Federal transit funding in the Conroe - The Woodlands Urbanized Area (UZA).
 The Township and the City of Conroe entered into an Interlocal Agreement (ILA) for administration of public transit in the UZA.
 Under this agreement, the Township assumed responsibility for public transit in the southern part of the UZA (generally south of the San Jacinto River).